Egypt recalls envoy from Israel over deaths

 Israel pinned the blame for Thursday's border attack on a Gaza-based Palestinian faction, independent of Gaza's ruling Islamist Hamas, which it said had infiltrated Israel via Egypt's Sinai desert.

-Israeli forces killed the faction's leadership in an air strike in Gaza on Thursday and launched more than a dozen more raids on Friday.
+Israeli forces killed the faction's leadership in an air strike in Gaza Thursday and launched more than a dozen more raids Friday.

 Egypt's Foreign Minister Mohamed Kamel Amr said Egypt was "following with deep concern the escalation by the Israeli army against the Gaza Strip, in which innocent civilian casualties had fallen," and urged Israel to stop its operations.